-If you are an active employee and go off the payroll, you must pay your share of the health insurance premium by personal check, cashier's check or money order to continue coverage.
+If you are an active employee and go off the payroll (e.g. military leave), you must pay your share of the health insurance premium by personal check, cashier's check, or money order to continue coverage.
 You may be required to pay the full premium cost (your share plus the state's share) depending on the reason you are not working.
+Call People

-Call People First for more information at (866) 663-4735.
+First for more information at (866) 663-4735.